We publish annual bathing water quality results here (last updated March 2022).

 Bathing water at beaches across the South East have achieved their highest ever ratings in Defra’s Bathing Water summer sampling regime.

-- None is rated ‘Poor’ (for the third year running)
+- None is rated ‘Poor’ (for the fourth year running)

 The breakdown is as follows:*